-Listen to the plays, the poetry, the prose, the letters and some of the source material of Europe’s greatest 20th century literary mind, followed by an open discussion with admirers and enquirers alike, in the comfortable Cockpit bar or upstairs in Studio 1.
+Listen to the plays, the poetry, the prose, the letters, and some of the source material of Europe’s greatest 20th century literary mind, followed by an open discussion with admirers and enquirers alike, in the comfortable Cockpit bar or upstairs in Studio 1.

 With Peter Marinker – Director, Bookshop Theatre

-Last two shows of the season
+Last show of the season

-27th November:-Beckett and the Greeks
+27th November: Beckett and the Greeks

 Please note: Mapping Beckett will often be in Studio 1.
 Access is via a broad spiral staircase and is not wheelchair accessible or suitable for people who have difficulty with stairs.